Skip to main content

 (CH3(CH2)16(CO)CH3 40 9560

 Nevertheless, ethanol is readily made and is a valuable biofuel.
 A glance at the table suggests that H2 would be the best possible fuel, given that it has the highest energy release per gram and contains no carbon.
-At present, it can't be produced at the scale needed, and it isn't easy to store and transport.
+It can't be produced at the needed scale, and it isn't easy to store and transport.
 The critical infrastructure for its widespread use is lacking.
 Yet these factors could be solved.
-We'll explore biohydrogen in a separate chapter section.
+We'll explore biohydrogen in a separate chapter.

-In theory production of ethanol from plants at first glance is carbon neutral since each carbon in the ethanol is fixed from atmospheric CO2 during photosynthesis.
-Combustion of ethanol then returns the CO2 to the atmosphere in a net zero emission fashion, as shown in the reaction below.
+In theory, bioethanol is carbon neutral since each carbon in the ethanol is fixed from atmospheric CO2 during photosynthesis.
+The combustion of ethanol returns the CO2 to the atmosphere in a net zero emission fashion, as shown in the reactions below.

 Six CO2s in, six out!
-It seems simple but it's not.
+It seems simple, but it's not since we have to manufacture bioethanol, which is energy and land-intensive.
 We'll explain more later.
-First, let's explore how ethanol is synthesized for its two major uses, drinking and use as a biofuel.
+First, let's explore how ethanol is synthesized for its two major uses: drinking and use as a biofuel.

 Ethanol Production Overview